mat/besticon/Readme.markdown

 # Fork of besticon favicon-service for use in Mynewsdesk services

 This is a fork of <http://github.com/mat/besticon>.
-The purpose of this fork is to have a stable repository, that we we can use for deploying the favicon services to heroku.
+The purpose of this fork is to have a stable repository that we we can use to deploy the favicon service.

 # favicon-service (besticon)